dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Considerations in  Section 9.1 of {{RFC9528}} about pervasive monitoring apply here.

 ## Cross-Protocol Attacks
-This in TLS1.3 is applied in the context of resumption.
+This in TLS 1.3 is applied in the context of resumption.
 Does not apply here.

 --- back